gojo9753/webex-summarizer/README.md

 java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --file "path/to/conversation/file.json" --query "project status"
 ```

-Ask questions about your conversation content:
+Ask questions about a WebEx room directly:

 ```
-java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --file "path/to/conversation/file.json" --question "When is the meeting scheduled?"
+java -jar target/webex-summarizer-1.0-SNAPSHOT-jar-with-dependencies.jar search --room ROOM_ID --question "When is the meeting scheduled?"
 ```

 Advanced options:
+- `--file <path>`: Path to a saved conversation file to search
+- `--room <id>`: WebEx room ID to download and search
+- `--token <token>`: WebEx API token to use (if not in config)
 - `--query <text>`: Search term to find in messages
 - `--question <text>`: Question to answer based on the conversation
 - `--context <number>`: Number of messages to include before and after each match (default: 2)